 Washington DC is the size of Belgium!
 It is not possible to see all of its whims and fancies in one day, but a day trip can be rewarding, fun, and even romantic.
 This could be your long weekend getaway from NYC.
 To say the least, the most popular attractions in Washington DC are less crowded in the morning.
 Kick as early to make the most out of your day and avoid wasting time waiting in queues.
 Be aware of the fact that traffic in Washington DC can be extremely congested, making it difficult for residents to get into the city on a weekday and even more difficult for tourists who are unfamiliar with the area.

 - Things to Do in Washington DC – On this one-day weekend getaway NYC tour, take in the sights and sounds of the nation’s capital.
-Visit some of the famous attractions here such as the Vietnam Veterans War Memorial, the Lincoln Memorial, the Capitol Hill, and the White House among other historic and notable monuments.
+Visit some of the famous attractions here such as the Vietnam Veterans War Memorial, the Lincoln Memorial, North Cascades National Park, the Capitol Hill, and the White House among other historic and notable monuments.
 Learn about the memorials of prominent American leaders that shaped the country, such as Abraham Lincoln, Thomas Jefferson, and Martin Luther King, Jr. Never miss a seasonal Potomac River cruise.

 - What to Eat in Washington DC – People visit DC not only for its history but also for its diverse culinary scene.
 The sheer amount of eateries to sample can be staggering.
 However, getting off the Mall is your best bet.
 A range of dining options may be found if you travel north on 12th Street towards Pennsylvania Avenue.
 In the Ronald Reagan International Trade Building, there are a variety of dining options.
 Central Michel Richard on Pennsylvania Avenue is a more expensive choice, although it is run by one of Washington’s most well-known chefs.
 Subway and Quiznos are both inexpensive options and you can find them anywhere.